php-tuf/php-tuf/DEPENDENCIES.md

   not have a security release process.
 - **Security issue reporting:** N/A
 - **Contacts:** N/A
+- **Additional dependencies:** PHPUnit adds numerous additional dependencies to dev builds.
+The majority are other packages maintained by PHPUnit or its author.

 ### Symfony PHPUnit Bridge
 - **Repository:** https://github.com/symfony/phpunit-bridge